UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Acknowledgement

-\begin{IEEEbiography} [{ }]{Senthil Yogamani} is an Artificial Intelligence architect and holds a director level technical leader position at Valeo Ireland.
+\begin{IEEEbiography} [{ }]{Senthil Yogamani} is an Artificial Intelligence architect and holds a director-level technical leader position at Valeo Ireland.
 He leads the research and design of AI algorithms for various modules of autonomous driving systems.
 He has over 16 years of experience in computer vision and machine learning including 14 years of experience in industrial automotive systems.
-He is an author of 100+ publications with 3000 citations and 100+ inventions with 75 filed patent families.
-He serves on the editorial board of various leading IEEE automotive conferences including ITSC and IV and advisory board of various industry consortia including Khronos, Cognitive Vehicles and IS Auto.
-He is a recipient of the best associate editor award at ITSC 2015 and best paper award at ITST 2012. \end{IEEEbiography}
+He is an author of 125+ publications with 5200 citations and 100+ filed patents.
+He serves on the editorial board of various leading IEEE automotive conferences including ITSC and IV and the advisory board of various industry consortia including Khronos, Cognitive Vehicles, and IS Auto.
+He is a recipient of the best associate editor award at ITSC 2015 and the best paper award at ITST 2012. \end{IEEEbiography}